gusibis/deep-learning-challenge/README.md

       <p>Data Preprocessing</p>
       <ul>
         <li>What variable(s) are the target(s) for your model?</li>
+        <p>The target variable is the "IS_SUCCESSFUL"</p>
         <li>What variable(s) are the features for your model?</li>
+        <p>All columns except for "IS_SUCCESSFUL", "NAME", and "EIN" </p>
         <li>What variable(s) should be removed from the input data because they are neither targets nor features?</li>
+        <p>Variables "NAME", and "EIN" were removed, these were not numeric and irrelevant.</p>
       </ul>
     </li>
     <li>
       <p>Compiling, Training, and Evaluating the Model</p>
       <ul>
         <li>How many neurons, layers, and activation functions did you select for your neural network model, and why?</li>
+            <p>I chose 3 hidden layers with 12,24 and 36 neurons with no particular reason other than testing since I am new to machine learning.
+Used 2 activation function, 'RELU' and 'SIGMOID'</p>
         <li>Were you able to achieve the target model performance?</li>
+            <p>The target was 75% accuracy wich I did not achieve, but the results were close </p>
         <li>What steps did you take in your attempts to increase model performance?</li>
+        <p>I increased the number of hidden layers to 3, also increased the number of epochs to 800 as well as testing with differnet cutofs, 250, 500 and 750</p>
       </ul>
     </li>
   </ul>